pubkey/jsonschema-key-compression/README.md

 # jsonschema-key-compression

-Compress json-data based on it's [json-schema](https://json-schema.org/) while still having valid json.
+Compress json-data based on its [json-schema](https://json-schema.org/) while still having valid json.
 It works by compressing long attribute-names into smaller ones and backwards.

 For example this: